Equatorial Guinea at the 2000 Summer Olympics: Swimming

 At the age of 22, Eric Moussambani was the sole male swimmer to compete for Equatorial Guinea at the Sydney Summer Games.
 He had not taken part in any previous Olympic Games.
 Moussambani attained qualification to the Games through a wildcard place because he did not meet the minimum qualification standards for the men's 100 metre freestyle, and was the first Equatoguinean athlete to compete in the discipline at an international level.
 Before the Games Moussambani had never seen a 50 m long Olympic-size swimming pool.
-He took up swimming eight months before the Olympics and had practised in a lake, and later a 20 m swimming pool in a hotel in Malabo, and trained by himself early in the morning for three days a week.
+He took up swimming eight months before the Olympics and had practiced in a lake, and later a 20 m swimming pool in a hotel in Malabo, and trained by himself early in the morning for three days a week.
 After arriving in Sydney, Moussambani trained with the United States swimming team and received additional assistance from a South African coach in order to improve his technique.

 He was drawn in the event's first heat on 19 September, finishing first out of three entered swimmers, with a time of one minute and 52.72 seconds.
 The time established a new Equatoguinean swimming record in the discipline.
 Moussambani was the sole competing swimmer after the heat's two other competitors were disqualified for false starts.
 He used a large amount of energy in the first 50 metres, and as his legs stiffened, his pace reduced.
 Officials decided against retrieving him from the pool after he was observed to sink below the water shortly before finishing and he was cheered by the crowd throughout.
 Overall Moussambani finished 71st (and last) out of all athletes, and did not progress into the semi-finals after finishing one minute and 2.91 seconds slower than the slowest swimmer who made the later rounds.
 After completing the event, he said that it was "a very special moment" of which he would not forget and the crowd cheering motivated him to finish: "Gold medal is not everything in the Olympics.
 I am really happy with what happened, it was all worth it.
 I want to come back next time for the 2004 games in Athens."
 Moussambani earned admiration from millions of people around the world, received a plethora of publicity for his effort, and was given the nickname "Eric the Eel" by the press.